jdefrancesco/Dirty430/README.md

 Ghidra plugin to analyze and clean up `msp430f5438` firmware binaries.

-The plugin has two simple phases:
+The plugin does a couple helpful things:

-1. **Post Analyze Phase**: This phase identifies and marks the vector table found in `MSP430F5438` firmware binaries.
-    It also identifies and marks the interrupt service routines (ISRs) associated with the vectors in the table.
-2. **Cleanup Phase**: This simply marks memory mapped registers (MMRs) and other special function registers (SFRs) in the disassembly.
+* Creates correct memory map for MSP430F5438
+* Labels SFR with comments to specify offsets
+* Labels Interrupt Vector Table
+* Sets SP from vector table.

 **NOTE:** This plugin is hardcoded for the `MSP430f5438` microcontroller.
-However, it c:wa an be easily adapted to other `MSP430` variants by modifying the relevant parameters in the code.
+However, it an be easily adapted to other `MSP430` variants by modifying the relevant parameters in the code.

-## Post Decompile Phase Optimizations.

-NOTE: Developed in seperate module for now.
-Heavily adapted from one of my old IDA Scripts.

-The cleaning of Decompiled code can go a long way for the `MSP430`:
-We attempt to apply the following to decompilation output:

-  - Bitmask macro
-  - Switch recovery
-  - Struct detection
-  - Constant folding

 ## FindCrypt